Les Misérables (1995 film)

-Les Misérables is a 1995 film written, produced and directed by Claude Lelouch.
+Les Misérables is a 1995 French war film written, produced and directed by Claude Lelouch.
 Set in France during the first half of the 20th century, the film concerns a poor and illiterate man named Henri Fortin (Jean-Paul Belmondo) who is introduced to Victor Hugo's classic 1862 novel Les Misérables and begins to see parallels to his own life.
 The film won the 1995 Golden Globe Award for Best Foreign Language Film.

 Plot

 As the film opens, Henri's father, a chauffeur also named Henri, is falsely accused of having murdered his boss.
 During his trial and imprisonment, Henri's mother finds a job in a tavern on a Normandy beach.
 There Henri sees a film adaptation of Les Misérables.
 His father dies attempting to escape from prison, and upon hearing the news Henri's mother commits suicide.
 Henri grows up an orphan and learns boxing.

 The film next takes up the story of Elisa, a ballerina, and André Ziman, a young Jewish journalist and law student.
 They meet following a performance of a ballet based on Les Misérables.
 Later, during World War II, André and Elisa, now married, and their daughter Salomé attempt to cross the Swiss border to escape the Nazis.
 They encounter Henri, who owns a moving company, and they discuss the Hugo novel.
 The Zimans entrust Salomé to Henri and enroll her in a Catholic convent school.
 André and Elisa are ambushed while trying to cross the frontier.
 Elisa is arrested and André wounded.
 Farmers who find him give him shelter.

 The members of a local gang and Henri join the French Resistance, but the gang members take advantage of their anti-Nazi attacks to steal from local houses.
 Elisa and other women are forced to entertain the Nazi occupiers.
 She is sent to a concentration camp for being defiant.
 After staging an attack on a train transporting funds for the Vichy government, Henri and his mates travel to Normandy to visit the tavern where he lived as a child.
 The D-Day invasion is launched the next day and Henri supports the Allied forces when they conquer the beach.
 In the process he saves the life of the tavern owner's son Marius.